openenergymonitor/guide/source/setup/iotawatt.markdown

 ![iotawatt status](/images/setup/iota-input1.png)

 - Click on `[0]` input to edit the voltage input channel
-- Select your VT (AC-AC adapter) calibration preset from the drop down list
+- Select your VT (AC-AC adapter) calibration pre-set from the drop down list
 - Click `Save`